Azure/azure-workload-identity/docs/book/src/introduction.md

 *   Removes the scale and performance issues that existed for identity assignment
 *   Supports Kubernetes clusters hosted in **any cloud** or **on-premises**
 *   Supports both **Linux** and **Windows** workloads
-*   Removes the need for Custom Resource Definitions and pods that intercept IMDS (Instance Metadata Service) traffic
+*   Removes the need for Custom Resource Definitions and pods that intercept [Instance Metadata Service (IMDS)][10] traffic
 *   Avoids the complication and error-prone installation steps such as cluster role assignment from the previous iteration.

 ## Getting started